 Grasslands cover 20 percent of the park.
 There are more than 50 different types of grasses, including the elephant grass (Saccharum spp ), renowned for its immense height.
 It can grow up to 8m in height.
 The park is home to more than 50 mammal species, over 525 birds, and 55 amphibians and reptiles.
-The endangered fauna found in the park are: One-horned rhinoceros, Gaur.
+The endangered fauna found in the park is the One-horned rhinoceros, Gaur.
 Royal Bengal tiger.
-Wild elephant, Fourhorned antelope, Pangolin, Golden monitor lizard, Python, etc. Bengal florican.
+Wild elephant, Four horned antelope, Pangolin, Golden monitor lizard, Python, etc. Bengal florican.
 Lesser florican, Giant hornbill, Black stork, While stork, etc.

-Elephant safari provides opportunity to get a closer view of the endangered one-horned rhinoceros.
+Elephant safari provides an opportunity to get a closer view of the endangered one-horned rhinoceros.
 One may also get a glimpse of the elusive Bengal tiger.
-The Elephant Breeding Center at Khorsor, Sauraha gives you information on captive elephant and the calves born there.
+The Elephant Breeding Center at Khorsor, Sauraha gives you information on captive elephants and the calves born there.

-Public buses, tourist coaches, and airlines service link Chitwan.
+Public buses, tourist coaches, and airline service link Chitwan.
 There are nine entrance gates to the park

 1, Kasara via Jagatpur , 2.
 Ghatgain via Patihani , 3.
 Bhimle via Maghauli, 4.
 Khagendra mali via Bhandara , 5.
 Sunachuri via Sunachuri , 6.
 Sauraha via Tandi (Ratna Nagar)7.
 Laukhani via Pragatinaggr , 8.
 Amaltari via Danda , 9.
 Kujauli via Rajahar.